pingcap/docs/dev/reference/transactions/transaction-pessimistic.md

 If the pessimistic transaction mode is enabled in the configuration file by default, use one of the following methods to adopt the optimistic transaction mode for the transaction:

-- Use `BEGIN OPTIMISTIC;` statement to start the transaction in the optimistic transaction mode.
+- Use the `BEGIN OPTIMISTIC;` statement to start the transaction in the optimistic transaction mode.
 You can write it in comment style as `BEGIN /*!90000 OPTIMISTIC */;` to make it compatible with the MySQL syntax.

-- Execute `set @@tidb_txn_mode = 'optimistic';` to allow all the transactions processed in this session to be in the optimistic transaction mode.
+- Execute the `set @@tidb_txn_mode = 'optimistic';` statement to allow all the transactions processed in this session to be in the optimistic transaction mode.

 ## Enablement priority